Soccer Drills

 1v1 to Goal

-Attacker starts with the ball at the top of the penalty area, defender 5 yards in front.
-On the whistle the attacker tries to beat the defender and finish at goal.
-Defender resets between reps.
+The attacker starts with the ball at the top of the penalty area, defender 5 yards in front.
+On the whistle the attacker tries to beat the defender and finish at goal; the defender resets between reps.
 Teaches dribbling under pressure, change of direction, and finishing in a real game scenario.
 Run as a head-to-head competition with score kept.

 Sharks and Minnows

 One of the most popular youth dribbling games.
-Designate one or two "sharks" without a ball; the rest are "minnows" with a ball.
+Designate one or two sharks without a ball; the rest are minnows with a ball.
 Minnows dribble across a marked area and the sharks try to kick the ball out.
 Last minnow standing wins.
-Builds dribbling under pressure in a fun format.
 Best for ages 6-12.

 Speed Dribble Channel

 Two cone lines forming a 5-yard-wide channel, 25 yards long.
 Players dribble end to end at full pace, focusing on big touches with the laces and explosive acceleration after each one.
-Builds running with the ball in straight lines, the most overlooked dribbling skill in youth soccer.
+Builds the most overlooked dribbling skill in youth soccer.

 Pressure Dribble Square

 A 10-by-10-yard square with one ball per pair.
-Attacker tries to keep possession inside the square; defender applies real pressure.
-Switch every 30 seconds.
-Builds shielding, feints, and quick changes of direction in a tight space.
+The attacker tries to keep possession inside the square while the defender applies real pressure; switch every 30 seconds.
 The hardest version of dribbling work and the closest to a real match.

 Passing Drills